neon64/dotfiles/.config/bin/install/README.md

 These came about as I was switching to another Linux machine and realised there was so much manual setting up that needs to be done to install all the apps and change settings etc...
 Not all of that can be covered by static textual configuration files (except maybe if I ran NixOS), so I decided to write some install scripts to do it.

+- `install_dotf` - install the dotfiles (and required packages) on an existing system
 - `arch_0` - configure Arch and dotfiles (nearly) from scratch
-- `arch` - install the dotfiles (and required packages) on an existing system

 ## `arch_0`